 The old surgical adage of ‘if there’s pus about, let it out” holds true and maxillofacial, ENT or ophthalmic surgeons are keen to get these patients to theatre sooner rather than later.
 Surgical drainage is augmented with high-dose IV antibiotics such as flucloxacillin and ceftriaxone.

 In the early stages of the disease, it is easy to confuse orbital cellulitis for its less serious cousin, peri-orbital cellulitis.
-Unless it is caught early, orbital cellulitis may lead to blindness due to optic nerve compression, cavernous sinus thrombosis, osteomyelitis, meningitis or a cerebral abscess.
+However, unless caught early, orbital cellulitis may lead to blindness due to optic nerve compression, cavernous sinus thrombosis, osteomyelitis, meningitis or a cerebral abscess.

 Chardonnay was diagnosed with peri-orbital cellulitis secondary to a mosquito bite and was treated with a week-long course of amoxicillin-clavulanate.
 At a planned review after two days, she showed marked improvement.

 Malcolm A. Buchanan, Wisam Muen, Peter Heinz, Management of periorbital and orbital cellulitis, Paediatrics and Child Health, Volume 22, Issue 2, February 2012, Pages 72-77